Valenciola/Advent-o-Code/Experience.md

 Tomorrow's Sunday, meaning I'm definitely not getting any speed points.
 But another day means another puzzle--and who knows what's in store!

+---

+### Day 3 - 12/4/23

+**The story thus far:** I've gotten up to a gondola lift, which the Elf tells me will take me up to the water source.
+This is as far as the elf can take me, so I'm on my own again... or so I thought.
+I get into a gondola, but it's not moving.
+It turns out that it's broken.
+I notice the engineer Elf there, and he tells me that the gondolas aren't working because there's a gear missing.
+I offer to help, and he explains that if I can add up the part numbers of the engine schematic, we can find which one is missing.
+Today's code is in Python once again.

+***PART 1:***
+The first step was to read through the schematic to find the part numbers.
+In the input, each number that touches a symbol (even diagonally) is a part number.
+I started pretty late on this day's challenge, and it took me *quite* a while to piece it together.
+It was about 11 at night when I solved the first part.
+I decided to store the entire file's content into a single string variable, because I figured that would help me with positioning (because there were 140 characters in each line).
+This one took multiple steps: I searched by symbol and had it see if there were any numbers around the symbol.
+Then, any number was investigated to read the entire number in between the .'s.
+Then I had to record each of these numbers and add it together.
+I don't exactly remember everything that went into it, but the code is pretty readable-ish, so I could probably go back and figure it out.

+***PART 2:***
+The next day, I addressed part 2.
+This one's goal was to find each **gear ratio** (a.k.a, any symbol that is connected to more than one number, and the product of those numbers).
+This one didn't take much because my original code was already separating numbers by symbols.
+The trick was to include a separater in the array for the part numbers (a '|'), and then have it read.
+The first time I did it, I got a bug because I didn't realize that single numbers weren't gears.
+In that case, I ended up just setting the total product to zero so it didn't add anything.
+I was getting an answer that was too high at first, but once I figured it out (it took some testing in Bye.py with the example code), I got the gold star! **YAY!**

+My friends had some mixed feelings about this challenge, but they all found ways to solve it (and they're all *vastly* different solutions).
+A lot of us are starting to think that AoC is starting to get overly complicated, but it's only day three, so maybe we might find some relief in future challenges.
+I'm trying to remain optimistic.

+Now I gotta try Day 4's challenge and hope I can still get some good points, even though I did D3P2 in the same day! (and no I'm not looking to see what's in store this time.
+I might not like it)

 **Happy Holidays!** ❄️